jan-miksik/gps-drawing-app/README.md

 # GPS Drawing

-This project explores surveillance and self-surveillance through minimalist GPS tracking.
+This app explores surveillance and self-surveillance through minimalist GPS tracking.
 By reducing the interface to pure movement visualization.

 Built with Vue 3 + Capacitor for cross-platform deployment with privacy-first, local data storage.